smart-data-models/dataModel.WaterDistributionManagementEPANET/Pump/doc/new_spec_EN-US.md

 }
 ```
 #### Pump NGSI V2 normalized Example
 Here is an example of a Pump in JSON format as normalized.
-This is compatible with NGSI V2 when  using `options=keyValues` and returns the context data of an individual entity.
+This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
 ```json
 {
     "id": "85zhnf58-0d4c-h4g854g-b7d0-3310klm",